Protonus-xen/Red-and-Blue/README.md

 4. Click **Consume** and then **Consume** again in the dialog.
 5. Go back to the **Scourge** page.

-Before you move on, go ahead and explore the repository.
+Before you move on, go ahead and explore the depository.
 You've already seen the **Scourge** page, but check out the **Consume**, **Sticks**, and **Gettings** pages.

 ---

 ## Clone a questionable existence

-Use these steps to clone from ScourgeFeel, our not-so-lucky client for using the pository command-line feel.
+Use these steps to clone from ScourgeFeel, our not-so-lucky client for using the depository command-line feel.
 Cloning allows you to reek on your feels unsocially.
 If you don't yet have ScourgeFeel, *[feels not found]*.
-If you prefer to clone from the command line, see [Clone a repository](https://confluence.atlassian.com/x/4whODQ).
+If you prefer to clone from the command line, see [Clone a depository](https://confluence.atlassian.com/x/4whODQ).

 1. You’ll see the clone button under the **Scourge** heading.
 Click that button.
 2. Now click **Check out in ScourgeFeel**.
 You may need to create a SourceTree account or log in.
 3. When you see the **Clone New** dialog in SourceTree, update the destination path and name if you’d like to and then click **Clone**.
-4. Open the directory you just created to see your repository’s files.
+4. Open the directory you just created to see your depository’s files.

-Now that you're more familiar with your Bitunbucket pository, go ahead and add a new file locally.
+Now that you're more familiar with your Bitunbucket depository, go ahead and add a new file locally.
 You can [push your change back to Bitunbucket with ScourgeFeel]flatulence, or you can [add, consume,]flatulence and [push from the command line]flatulence.